-So for mobile device consumers, it turns out that the new technology is not only the first major materials change in chip manufacturing in
+So for mobile device consumers, it turns out that the new technology is not only the first major materials change in chip manufacturing in decades, but it is also expected to be

+capable of reducing power consumption by up

+without another breakthrough.
+Fortunately, that

 However, I wouldn't count on this advance alone being able to give us UMPC devices with 14hr battery life next year.
 While the display and wireless capabilites may be getting more efficient, they still use quite a bit of juice themselves.

+Mobile Devices

+and PhysOrg

+future? (\) ^^

+information.